Meadowlarke/Bibliography/Bibliography.md

 ##### Morrison, Matthew D. "Race, Blacksound, and the (Re)Making of Musicological Discourse." _Journal of the American Musicological Society_ 72, no. 3 (2019): 781-823.

+**This paper looks at pracitices of exclusion embedded in musicology.**

+781: Quote from Gido Adler on the "theoretician of art."

+782: Thesis/outline.

+-: Race based epistemology called "Blacksound."

+783: Blackface and how it informs this theory.

+784: Rachel Mundy's analysis of Alder's Darwinist musicology.

+785: Positivist turn toward "the music itself."

+787: The slow adoption of non-European music as an object of study by musicologist.

+788: The lack of diverseity amoung musicologists themselves.

+-: Eilees Southern.

 ##### Mozart, Wolfgang Amadeus.
 "Piano Sonata in 13 B Flat Major," K333, 1783.